Quinoa: Whole Grain, Complete Protein and “Super Food”

 Quinoa has more fat than other grains, providing small amounts alpha-linoleic acid, an omega 3 fat that also helps reduce inflammation.
 Quinoa provides double the amount of calcium as whole wheat.
 That’s a lot of nutrition in a tiny grain!

 Great Choice for Special Dietary Needs

-Quinoa is great choice for those with Celiac’s disease or gluten sensitivity, since it is 100% gluten free and not botanically related to wheat.
-Quinoa does contain some oxalates, but is not considered a high oxalate food therefore does not need to be avoided by those on a low-oxalate diet.
+Quinoa is a great choice for those with Celiac’s disease or gluten sensitivity, since it is 100% gluten-free and not botanically related to wheat.
+Quinoa does contain some oxalates but is not considered a high oxalate food, therefore, does not need to be avoided by those on a low-oxalate diet.

 It can be stored in an air-tight container for 6-9 months.
 Quinoa can also be ground into a high protein flour to make a variety of products like pasta, bread, or muffins.

 Once cooked, quinoa will expand 3-4x its original size and will look and taste similar to plain couscous (just a little nuttier).
 Make sure you rinse the grain before cooking which will help remove some of the bitterness.
 It is a little bland just cooked in water, but that is what makes it so versatile!

 To automatically make it tastier, cook it in low-sodium, fat-free chicken/vegetable broth instead of water and use it as your carbohydrate serving (in place of rice/pasta) with salmon or baked chicken.
 Or make a “salad” out of it by throwing in leftover veggies such as capsicums, tomatoes, green beans, cucumbers, and topping it with a salad dressing of your choice.